pagkly/Zed/Investopedia3/Introduction to the Family and Medical Leave Act (FMLA).md

 ## Understanding the Family and Medical Leave Act (FMLA)

-The Family and Medical Leave Act (FMLA) is an acknowledgment by the federal government of changes in families, the workplace, the [labor force](https://www.investopedia.com/terms/l/labor-market.asp), and the expectations of both employees and employers.
+The Family and Medical Leave Act (FMLA) is an acknowledgment by the federal government of changes in families, the workplace, the [[labor force]](https://www.investopedia.com/terms/l/labor-market.asp), and the expectations of both employees and employers.
 For example, the proliferation of single-parent households, or households in which both parents work.
 The FMLA seeks to remove the choice workers and parents may have to make between job security and caring for their children, or elderly and extended family.
 It is an acknowledgment that children and families are better off when mothers can participate in early child-rearing, the outsized roles women play in caregiving, and the fact that their role as default caregiver has a significant impact on their working lives.
 The FMLA is often referred to as the "Family and Medical Leave Act of 1993."
 It was signed into law on Feb.
 5, 1993, by President Bill Clinton.2

 The Family and Medical Leave Act of 1993 guarantees that when an employee on leave returns to work, they can return to the job they held before the leave.
 If that job is no longer available, they must be offered a job that is essentially equal in pay and status.3